-The module supports commercially available Diffie-Hellman for key establishment.
-See the Cisco IOS Reference Guide.
+The module supports the commercially available Diffie-Hellman method of key establishment.
+See Document 7A, Cisco IOS Reference Guide.

 All pre-shared keys are associated with the CO role that created the keys, and the CO role is protected by a password.
 Therefore, the CO password is associated with all the pre-shared keys.
 The Crypto Officer needs to be authenticated to store keys.
 All Diffie-Hellman (DH) keys agreed upon for individual tunnels are directly associated with that specific tunnel only via the IKE protocol.